Dlwnsrl06/Montreal-STM-Delay-Predictor/Patches.md

+06-10-2026: Further discovered that the API does not include a "delay" field, instead contains the actual arrival time.
+Since processing the scheduled time dataset along with calculating the delay will cost significant memory and storage, I have decided to shift the topic to **Predicting the travel time of STM transit based on the Montreal weather conditions**

-06-09-2026-2: **Discovered that the Montreal STM API uses an exception-based protocol that filters out minor schedule deviations, resulting in highly sparse, zero-heavy data.
-I pivoted the project from a regression model to a Binary Classification Anomaly Detector to predict major service disruptions, engineering features around weather and rush-hour bottlenecks.**
+06-09-2026-2: Discovered that the Montreal STM API uses an exception-based protocol that filters out minor schedule deviations, resulting in highly sparse, zero-heavy data.
+I pivoted the focus from a regression model to a **Binary Classification Anomaly Detector to predict major service disruptions, engineering features around weather and rush-hour bottlenecks**.

 06-09-2026-1: Collecting too many "no-delays" -> created condition to take only a little no-delays